Ali Watkins

 Media/Journalism/Writing

-Allison Watkins, of Brooklyn, NY, is a journalist at the New York Times.
-She was recognized as a finalist for the 2015 Pulitzer Prize in national reporting for a series of articles that exposed the CIA’s attempted cover-up of the Senate Intelligence Committee’s report on the agency’s post 9-11 torture program.
+Allison Watkins, pursued her MA in Writing at the University of Galway and spent her Mitchell year writing a narrative nonfiction book on a cell of IRA gun runners who trafficked hundreds of rifles through Philadelphia to the IRA in the 1970s.
+The Next One Is For You was recently published by Little Brown.
+From Brooklyn, New York, Ali is a journalist at the New York Times and covers Ireland and Northern Ireland.
+She splits her time between Galway and Derry.
+Before going to Ireland, she was recognized as a finalist for the 2015 Pulitzer Prize in national reporting for a series of articles that exposed the CIA’s attempted cover-up of the Senate Intelligence Committee’s report on the agency’s post 9-11 torture program.
 She recently covered the crime beat in New York City and was also recognized by the News Leaders Association as part of a package of reporting that examined police brutality, impunity, and use of force.
 She was also recognized by the Silurians Press Club for a story that highlighted how gentrification had pushed out traditional fight clubs in New York City, erasing a critical support for at-risk youth.
 She was also recognized with the New York Times’ Publisher’s Award for reporting about a respected ER doctor in New York City who died by suicide during at the height of the COVID pandemic, sparking a national conversation about mental health in the healthcare industry.
-She will spend her Mitchell year writing a narrative nonfiction book on a cell of IRA gun runners who trafficked hundreds of rifles through Philadelphia to the IRA in the 1970s.
-The book, forthcoming from Little, Brown, is billed as the definitive account of American hands in the Troubles.
-A graduate of Temple University, Ali was a member of the Division One rowing team while also working as a part-time reporter in Washington, DC.
-Ali is studying Writing at the University of Galway.
+S A graduate of Temple University, Ali was a member of the Division One rowing team while also working as a part-time reporter in Washington, DC.